 \subsubsection{Spectral Index}

 One of the key observational diagnostics for dust growth in disks is the spectral index.
 By analyzing restored images at two different wavelengths, we can extract crucial information about the dust properties.
-For the inner arc, which was observed with a relatively high signal-to-noise, we calculate the average spectral index using the following equation:
+For the inner arc, which was observed with a relatively high SNR, we calculate the average spectral index using the following equation:

-where $I(i, j)$ is the intensity at pixel indices $i$ and $j$ in the two-dimensional image of the inner arc, and $\nu$ is the observing frequency.
+where $I(i, j)$ is the intensity at pixel indices $i$ and $j$ in a two-dimensional image of the inner arc, and $\nu$ is the observing frequency.
 The terms $M$ and $N$ represent the total number of pixels along the two axes of $I(i, j)$.
-The condition ($I_{\nu} > 3\sigma_{\rm noise}$) ensures that pixels contaminated by the dust tail-like emission$-$detected exclusively in the Band 4 image$-$are excluded from the calculation.
+The condition ($I_{\nu} > 3\sigma_{\rm noise}$) ensures that pixels contaminated by the dust-tail-like emission$-$detected exclusively in the Band 4 image$-$are excluded from the calculation.
 To maintain consistency, the restored Band 4 image is smoothed to match the spatial resolution of the Band 3 image.

 This calculation yields $\bar{\alpha}_{\rm mm}=2.0\pm0.5$.
 The uncertainty in $\bar{\alpha}_{\rm mm}$ is estimated by error propagation, taking into account the RMS noise of the images.
-This value is significantly lower than the typical interstellar medium dust spectral index of \citep[$\alpha_{\rm mm} \sim 3.8$;][]{draine_submillimeter_2006}, suggesting either substantial grain growth within the inner arc under optically thin conditions \citep{soon_investigating_2019}, or that the emission is optically thick even in the $90-150$ GHz range.
-The latter is consistent with recent findings that the bulk emission from protoplanetary disks tends to be dominated by optically thick dust at (sub-)millimeter wavelengths \citep{chung_4400_2025}.
+This value is significantly lower than the typical interstellar medium dust spectral index of \citep[$\alpha_{\rm mm} \sim 3.8$;][]{draine_submillimeter_2006}, suggesting either substantial grain growth within the inner arc under optically thin conditions \citep{soon_investigating_2019} or that the emission is optically thick even in the $90-150$ GHz range.
+The latter is consistent with recent findings that the bulk emission from protoplanetary disks tends to be dominated by optically thick dust at (sub)millimeter wavelengths \citep{chung_4400_2025}.